The Street, Elmsett, Ipswich, Suffolk IP7 6PA

 Our Geography curriculum is designed to equip pupils with knowledge, skills and understanding about diverse places, people and resources within natural and human environments.
 Pupils will develop their geographical skills in order to carry out effective enquiries and locate countries, oceans and continents.
 They will make comparisons between different areas of the world and note changes while learning to explain why change happens.
 Within these contexts they will also learn about looking after our planet for the future.

 Pupils are given opportunities to lead their own lines of geographic enquiries and record their findings in a variety of ways.
 As well as completing work inside the classroom, field work is a key part of our Geography Curriculum and allows pupils to apply their geographical skills in real-life settings.

 In Key Stage 1, pupils investigate their local area and begin to learn about the wider world.

 In Key Stage 2, pupils investigate their local area and a contrasting area, finding out about the environment and the people who live there.

 Our History Curriculum aims to give children the hands on experiences and enquiry skills to develop key knowledge about past events and the impact on Britain and the rest of the world.

 Our History lessons are based on a specific historic theme (e.g. Crime and Punishment), historic culture (e.g. the Romans) or a major event (e.g. World War 1).
-Each unit of work is introduced as a Topic approach with a link to cross-curricular opportunities.
-Our long term and medium term plans map out the skills and themes covered each term for each year group.
+We also build in cross-curricular opportunities.
+Our long and medium plans map out the skills and the knowledge pupils will acquire each term for each year group.
 These plans define what will be taught in line with the ‘National Curriculum’.
 However, we believe that there should always be scope for development based on the children’s enquiries and what they would like to investigate further.